-24.3.2 Canceling Sleep Mode
+21.3.2 Canceling Sleep Mode

-Sleep mode is canceled by an interrupt, DMAC/DTC address error, power-on reset, or manual reset.
+Sleep mode is canceled by an interrupt, DMAC address error, or power-on reset.

 Cancellation by an Interrupt: When an interrupt occurs, the sleep mode is canceled and interrupt exception processing is executed.
 The sleep mode is not canceled if the interrupt cannot be accepted because its priority level is equal to or less than the mask level set in the CPU's status register (SR) or if an interrupt by an on-chip peripheral module is disabled at the peripheral module.